 You are choosing to study Politics at a fascinating time of change in the UK and around the world.
 With democracies facing huge challenges from rising economies with more autocratic systems of government and an erosion of trust in our institutions and politicians- prepare for the next half of the century to be a time of great change.
 One thing is for certain: uncertainty.
-There are so many elections taking place around the world even from a prison cell - something that he would not be able to do if he was under 35 or born outside of the USA.
+Whether our democratic institutions are able to adapt to these changes and, if so, what those adaptations should be, are some of the great challenges your generation will be at the forefront of.